guillermooo/sublime-undocs/source/reference/color_schemes.rst

 By convention, directories containing color scheme files have the ‘Color Scheme - ‘- prefix.
-For example: Color Scheme - Default.
+For example: *Color Scheme - Default*.

 Selecting a Color Scheme
 ************************

-You can change the current color scheme by means of the Preferences > Color Scheme menu.
+You can change the current color scheme by means of the Preferences → Color Scheme menu.
 Using settings files or plugins, you can create advanced color scheme selection mechanisms to change the color scheme